 This course provides a more in-depth exploration of the imaginative and technical side of editing.
-Students examine intermediate non-linear online editing concepts and techniques, including engineering, media management, and digital video effects.
-Prerequisite: DIGI 1300, DIGI 1350
+Students examine and apply intermediate editing concepts and techniques.
+Students edit industry-standard promotional trailers, and become familiar with the entire pipeline from concept to delivery.
+Prerequisites: DIGI 1300, DIGI 1350